 Recommended tool: Asana

 When it comes to project management tools, few come close to Asana.
 Why?
 Because it’s so easy to use!
 Task-and-project related conversation also happens naturally, made possible through a really friendly User Interface (UI).
 It also integrates with a huge variety of tools, mainly thanks to Zapier.
 This is the place employees will use to give immediate feedback on tasks and projects, which means it’s the place to be if you want to see the level of soft skills in your company.
 Because it’s not defined as a communications tool as much as the previous three, it easily gets overlooked.
-Don’t let that happen to you, because if you’re in a tech company, you’re definitely using some sort of project management tool.
+Don’t let that happen to you, because if you’re in a fast growing company, you’re definitely using some sort of project management tool.
 Just let it be this one.

 It’s obvious why this promotes teamwork, but the “Responsibility” value comes from the simple way that Asana works.
 Unless tasks made are private, everything is accessible to everyone.
 It also has a very powerful search function, so you’ll never lose track of who is working on what.
 Because of its simple-but-powerful structure, it can do more than just designate tasks.
 For example, companies running a Holacracy – basically the opposite of a bureaucracy, employing self-management - use it to define roles and accountabilities.